 Sanat Gallery’s recent show, ‘Tomorrow We Inherit the Earth’, opened on 24th September, 2019, and was held at their new location – Commune Artist Colony.
+This show was curated by Aziz Sohail.

 Visual artist, Zulfikar Ali Bhutto, presented ‘notes from a Guerrilla War’ by means of prints on fabric, video installations and text that depict tales from the past and present.
 His aim is to address oppression in current times and hold hope for better times in the near future.